hphelion/documentation/devplatform/devplatform_commercial_install.md

 3. Log out from the Horizon dashboard.
 Log back into the Horizon dashboard as a non-admin user and click on the **Messaging (Beta)** panel under the current Project to begin using the Messaging Service.

 ## Install the Application Lifecycle Service (ALS)<a name="install-als"></a>
-This section provides details on installing the Application Lifecycle service from the Development Platform.
+This section provides details on installing the Application Lifecycle Service from the Development Platform.

 ### Prerequisites